iain-b/signout-app-mock/README.md

+# About

+This is a frontend only (rapid) prototype intended for demonstration purposes.
+This application is not intended for production use.

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).